J. R. Simplot: J. R. Simplot Company

 By World War II, the J. R. Simplot Company had become the largest shipper of fresh potatoes in the nation.

-In 1967, Simplot and McDonald's founder Ray Kroc agreed by handshake that the Simplot Company would provide frozen french fries to the restaurant chain.
+In 1967, Simplot and McDonald's Corporation founder Ray Kroc agreed by handshake that the Simplot Company would provide frozen french fries to the restaurant chain.
 Previously, restaurants had cut potatoes at each location for fresh french fries, but the favored russet potato was not available for three months in the summer, leading to a quality control problem.
 Simplot was able to supply frozen russet potatoes all year long.
 By 1972, all fries were frozen.
 The frozen fry deal led to expansion of Simplot potato processing plants and construction in 1977 of a new plant at Hermiston, Oregon.
 By 2005, Simplot supplied more than half of all french fries for the fast food chain.
 Simplot also produces fertilizers for agriculture.

 Simplot retired as president of his company in 1973, but remained as chairman until 1994.
 He held the title of chairman emeritus until his death in 2008.
 Simplot received an honorary degree from Utah State University in Logan in 2001, honoring him for his many contributions to the agricultural industry of America, particularly the Intermountain West.

 Simplot was responsible for the Potato Bust of 1976, after making massive short plays he refused to honor those contracts.
 This resulted in millions in dollars of losses for the New York Merchant Exchange.
 A public outcry followed, and the newly created Commodity Futures Trading Commission held hearings.

 Further enhancing his enormous wealth, the J.R.
 Simplot Company provided startup capital in the early 1980s for the fledgling Micron Technology, a Boise-based manufacturer of computer memory chips; in 1994, he owned a 20% stake in the company.
 Additionally, he invested heavily in Remington Oil.

 In 1961, Simplot financed the Brundage Mountain ski area near McCall, two hours north of Boise.
 The Simplot Company sold its 50% interest in Brundage in April 2006 to the longtime co-owner, the DeBoer family.
 In the early 1950s, Simplot was the benefactor to the fledgling Bogus Basin ski area near Boise when it had financial difficulties; the base area lodge is named in his honor.

 In 1995, the J.R.
 Simplot Company expanded into Australia, acquiring iconic food brands like Birds Eye, Leggo's, Chiko, and Edgell.